-Financial:

-It is essential that the IJB and NAHSCP operate within the 2019-20 delegated budget, this is supported by approving a balanced budget before the new financial year.
+Financial: It is essential that the IJB and NAHSCP operate within the 2019-20 delegated budget, this is supported by approving a balanced budget before the new financial year. •

 The report outlines estimated delegated funding and the pressures required to be met from within the overall integrated budget.
+It is

-It is estimated there is a requirement to deliver £6.134m of savings during 2019-20 alongside dealing with a number of other known pressures and the risk of managing fluctuating demand for services.
+Human Resources: 2019-20 alongside dealing with a number of other known pressures and the risk of managing fluctuating demand for services.
 The plans outlined in the report allow for a balanced position to be approved, this includes eliminating the historic Health CRES on a recurring basis.
-Appendix A shows the total 2019-20 IJB Bu Appendix B shows the Scottish Governmen for Health Boards Appendix C shows the Scottish Governmen for Local Authorities Appendix D shows the proposed service pr Appendix E shows the proposed savings Human Resources: The Council pressures and savings result in of 24.7 WTE in 2019/20. n a net increase in staffing The Council, as employer negotiates with tron the overall workforce impact of the Cour • The NHS pressures and savings result in a net increase in staffing of 14.9 WTE (but some savings in WTE have still to be quantified).
+Appendix A shows the total 2019-20 IJB Budget Appendix B shows the Scottish Government Finance Settlement letter for Health Boards Appendix C shows the Scottish Government Finance Settlement letter for Local Authorities Appendix D shows the proposed service pressures Appendix E shows the proposed savings The Council pressures and savings result in a net increase in staffing of 24.7 WTE in 2019/20.
+The Council, as employer negotiates with trade union representatives on the overall workforce impact of the Council budget proposals.
+The NHS pressures and savings result in a net increase in staffing of 14.9 WTE (but some savings in WTE have still to be quantified).
 There will be full consultation with the Trade Unions as appropriate.
-Legal: The IJB has an implicit obligation to funding partners to set a balanced budget prior to the start of the new financial year.
+The IJB has an implicit obligation to funding partners to set a balanced budget prior to the start of the new financial year.
 The financial position and funding as detailed out would result in both partners complying with the Scottish Government directives re delegated funding for Integration Authorities.
 Equality: Equality Impact Assessments (EIAs) have been undertaken for all savings proposals.
 The savings on the table below required a full impact assessment.
 Saving Description EIA Outcome LD - Reduction to Sleepover Provision Adjust the policy Learning Disability Day Service- Reprovide services from Fergushill and Hazeldene at Trindlemoss and redesign commissioned services.
 Children and Young People Approval of relevant pressures will allow continued and greater investment in early intervention and prevention in relation to children and young people, hence reducing the future likelihood of the need for care in institutional settings.
 Environmental & Sustainability: There are no environmental and sustainability implications.
 Key Priorities: The 2019-20 budget proposals support delivery of the HSCP Strategic Plan Priorities, there would be no adjustment required to the Strategic Plan outcomes and priorities.
-Risk Implications: Failure to operate within the delegated repayment of previous year's debts and add to repay any further overspends to NAC and NHA AA.
+Risk Implications: Failure to operate within the delegated repayment of previous year's debts and add - to repay any further overspends to NAC and NHA AA.
 This would impact on the overall financial sustainability and credibility of the partnership.
 Community Benefits: Effective delivery of services as per the 2019-20 budget and associated plans should allow key strategic priorities to be met which should maximise benefits for the North Ayrshire community as a whole, but also benefit those areas of the community most in need.